 After a enjoying a satisfying meal and getting a good, deep sleep in a comfortable room on nearby farmland, we drank coffee and took a walk through fields and meadows before hopping back in the car and heading out to Keuka Lake to visit more wineries.

-First stop was Keuka Lake Vineyards, another unknown for us that we were eager to check out, the grapevine trellises fringing the lake and the sky raked with sheets of billowing clouds.
+First stop was Keuka Lake Vineyards, another that we were eager to check out, the grapevine trellises fringing the lake and the sky raked with sheets of billowing clouds.

 The tasting room was incredibly charming, a small and intimate space, and the people leading the tasting were friendly and knowledgeable, eager to share their expertise.
 A black board near the tasting bar listed a number of notable restaurants in New York City that served their wines, as well as some cheese and chocolate pairings the winery offered.
 We made a note of the pairing suggestions and started imagining which of our chocolates we would use in a tasting.

 We loved these wines!
-Focusing on Riesling, Cabernet Franc, and the hybrid grapes Vignoles and Leon Millot, the wines are crisp and refreshing, and have lots of bright acidity balancing the luscious fruit.
+Focusing on Riesling, Cabernet Franc, and the hybrid grapes Vignoles and Leon Millot, the wines are superb, crisp and refreshing, and have lots of bright acidity balancing the luscious fruit.
+Definitely standouts and favorites.

 Last stop was Ravines, another favorite.
 The oenologist grew up in the Côtes de Provence region of France on a vineyard and estate winery, learning about growing and making wine starting as a boy.
 Going on to study at the prestigious Ecole Nationale Supérieure d’Agronomie in Montpellier, he went on to work in vineyards in the United States, ultimately as Chief Winemaker for Dr. Konstantin Frank Cellars, one of the Finger Lakes’ most respected and pioneering wine makers, before starting his own business.
 Ravines specializes in growing and making wine from vinifera grapes and is credited with introducing the mineral, bone dry rieslings we now equate with the region to the Finger Lakes.